 \subsubsection{Individual Behavior}

-Inadequate logistical preparation for COVID-19 vaccine distribution can have negative impacts on individuals.
-First, people residing in areas where supply chain errors cause reduced vaccine availability will simply be less likely to receive a COVID-19 vaccine.
-These individuals might then be less likely to obtain a vaccine when supply shortages are corrected in their area due to a desensitization from the necessity to receive a vaccine.
+A few primary consequences might be observed in individual behavior due to inadequate logistical preparation for COVID-19 vaccine distribution.
+First, individuals in areas where supply chain errors cause reduced vaccine availability will simply be less able to receive a COVID-19 vaccine.
+These individuals might then be less likely to obtain a vaccine when supply shortages are corrected in their area due to desensitization from the necessity to receive a vaccine.
 Alternatively, an individual who is unable to obtain a COVID-19 vaccine due to a lack of availability might choose to travel elsewhere for vaccination.
 This might increase mobility patterns leading to disease spread.
-Finally, incompetent logistical planning for vaccine distribution might engender mistrust in the government in individuals, potentially decreasing the likelihood of vaccination or compliance with other health recommendations.
+Finally, incompetent logistical planning of vaccine distribution might engender mistrust in the government for individuals, potentially decreasing the likelihood of vaccination or compliance with other health policies.